-The Child Abuse Prevention and Treatment Act (CAPTA) is federal legislation that requires states to create laws that mandate certain professionals to report child abuse or neglect (suspected or actual) to a child protective services agency.
+The Child Abuse Prevention and Treatment Act (CAPTA) is federal legislation that provides funds for state agencies to address child abuse and neglect.
+To receive these funds, CAPTA requires states to create laws that mandate certain professionals to report child abuse or neglect (suspected or actual) to a child protective services agency.
 Subsequent additions to the legislation, from the Comprehensive Addiction and Recovery Act (CARA), also require medical professionals to notify child protective agencies when an infant is born substance-affected.

 States implement their own reporting requirements to comply with CAPTA.
 Those requirements vary from state to state, including definitions for who is a mandated reporter, what constitutes reportable child abuse or neglect, and when medical professionals have to report suspected or actual prenatal drug exposure.
-State policies vary, but the general requirement is that all substance-affected newborns must be provided with a Plan of Safe Care (POSC), and all POSCs must be shared with the state child welfare agency.
-A POSC is different from a child protective services report, and is determined by medical professionals based on how best to address the health and development needs of the infant and birthing parent.
+State policies vary, but states must have procedures for: 1) addressing the needs of each newborn identified as "affected by substance abuse or withdrawal symptoms, or a Fetal Alcohol Spectrum Disorder"; 2) notifying child welfare when a newborn has been identified; and 3) ensuring the newborn's safety and well-being following their release from health care providers by developing a Plan of Safe Care.6